Faculty & Staff

 Bio

 Dr. Sadak received his medical degree from the George Washington University School of Medicine and Health Sciences in Washington, DC.
 He previously had received a Master's of Science in Engineering from the University of Pennsylvania in Biomedical Engineering.
 He completed his residency in Pediatrics at Inova Fairfax Hospital for Children in Falls Church, Virginia and his fellowship in Pediatric Hematology/Oncology at Children's National Medical Center in Washington, DC.
-During his fellowship, Dr. Sadak performed clinical research in childhood cancer survivorship under the mentorship of Gregory Reaman, MD (former Chair, Children's Oncology Group [COG]) and concurrently earned a Master's in Public Health in Epidemiology from the George Washington School of Public Health and Health Policy.
+During his fellowship, Dr. Sadak performed health services research in childhood cancer survivorship transition care and concurrently earned a Master's in Public Health in Epidemiology from the George Washington School of Public Health and Health Policy.

-Dr. Sadak is currently the Director of the Cancer Survivorship Program for the Division of Pediatric Hematology/Oncology in the Department of Pediatrics.
+Dr. Sadak is currently the Director of the Childhood Cancer/BMT Survivor Program for the Division of Pediatric Hematology/Oncology in the Department of Pediatrics.
 His clinical and research expertise focuses on survivors of childhood cancer.
-He has particular interest in adolescent and young adult survivors and has performed research identifying facilitators of transition for childhood cancer survivorship care in this population.
-Under his leadership, the Cancer Survivorship Program has several clinical studies open to enrollment for childhood cancer survivors and is actively seeking to expand this research program with multi-disciplinary collaborations across both the Cancer Center and the institution.
+He has particular interest in adolescent and young adult survivors and has performed research through mixed methodologies to identify facilitators of transition for childhood cancer survivors from pediatric- to adult-centered care.
+Under his leadership, the Childhood Cancer/BMT Survivor Program has several clinical studies open to enrollment for childhood cancer survivors and has leveraged multi-disciplinary collaborations across the Cancer Center, the Academic Health Center, the University and beyond to obtain federal, institutional and foundation grants related to childhood cancer survivorship.

 Research Summary